-Our Workplace Behaviours Policy also provides standards relating to appropriate workplace behaviour, and an employee’s Personal Work and Development Plans outline obligations relating to the Code of Conduct.
-We manage breaches of the Code of Conduct in line with the Public Service Commission’s Discipline Guide.
+Our Workplace Behaviours Policy also provides standards relating to appropriate workplace behaviour, and an employee’s Achievement and Development Plan outlines obligations relating to the Code of Conduct.
+We manage Code of Conduct breaches in line with the Public Service Commission’s Discipline Guide.

 We provide staff with Code of Conduct and workplace behaviours training when they start work and then annually.

-Under the Public Records Act 2002, we are required to make and keep full and accurate records of our activities, and to respect and follow the recordkeeping policies, standards and guidelines issued by the State Archivist.
-We use the Hewlett Packard Records Manager 8 (RM8) electronic document and records management system and have integrated RM8 with core business systems where appropriate to streamline capturing business records.
+Under the Public Records Act 2002, we are required to make and keep full and accurate records of our activities, and to comply with records and information management policies, standards and guidelines issued by the State Archivist.
+We use the Micro Focus Records Manager 8 (RM8) electronic document and records management system (eDRMS) and have integrated RM8 with core business systems where appropriate to streamline capturing business records.

-In 2014–15, we continued recordkeeping reforms to improve and support good corporate governance by:
+In 2019–20, we continued records and information management reforms to improve and support good corporate governance by:

-We continued the tranistion from paper to digital records by:
+We progressed the transition from paper to digital records by:

 We continued to implement appropriate disposal activities by:

-During 2014–15, we continued to improve energy and conservation efficiencies to help reduce our environmental impact.
+During 2019–20, we continued work to improve energy and conservation efficiencies to help reduce our environmental impact.

 Data about the Queensland Language Services Policy is available on the Queensland Government Open Data portal.
-To access more information, government data and the Annual Report 2014–15 Open Data, visit www.data.qld.gov.au
+To access more information, government data and the Annual Report 2019–20 Open Data, visit www.data.qld.gov.au